 Plains is a tiny city located in the state of Georgia.
 With a population of 552 people and just one neighborhood, Plains is the 388th largest community in Georgia.

-Because occupations involving physical labor dominate the local economy, Plains is generally considered to be a blue-collar town.
-75.17% of the Plains workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Plains is a blue-collar town, with 75.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Plains is a city of transportation and shipping workers, sales and office workers, and professionals.
 There are especially a lot of people living in Plains who work in office and administrative support (7.59%), management occupations (5.52%), and teaching (3.45%).

 As is often the case in a small city, Plains doesn't have a public transportation system that people use for their commute.

-The citizens of Plains are slightly less educated than the national average of 21.84% for the average city or town: 13.24% of adults in Plains have a bachelor's degree or advanced degree
+The percentage of adults in Plains with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.24% of adults in Plains have a bachelor's degree or advanced degree.

 The per capita income in Plains in 2022 was $15,037, which is low income relative to Georgia and the nation.
 This equates to an annual income of $60,148 for a family of four.